Ragnacodes/Legato-Backend/docs/api/scenario.md

 is not as same as the user.
 With having both of these fields we calculate the duration `scheduledTime - systemTime`.
 The given time format should be RFC3339.
+`interval` is the period time to repeat starting scenario.
+Value 0 meant to start the scenario once.
 - Header
     - `Authorization` = `access_token`